alex-serban/3-tier-app-oci/README.md

 #### Developing a CGI application:
 The purpose of this step is to create a *content-generating program* which connects to the *Autonomous Database* and displays the content of a database table in HTML served through the browser using the *Apache HTTP Server*.

-Editing `httpd.conf` from file located in `/etc/httpd/conf`
+The *Common Gateway Interface* or *CGI* is an interface specification for web servers to execute programs that execute like console applications running on a server that generates web pages dynamically.
+Enabling CGI support for my HTTP server requires editing the `httpd.conf` from file located in `/etc/httpd/conf`.
+It's enough to follow the video tutorial to enable this, more details for enabling CGI on Apache can be found [here][cgi].

 Next step is to disable *SELinux*, which will by default forbid CGI scripts from running on your Application Node. *SELinux* or *Security-Enhanced Linux* is a Linux kernel module that provides a mechanism for supporting access control security policies.
-Disabling SELinux temporarily is done using the `setenforce 0` command, to make this persistent after a reboot parameter `SELINUX` in the `/etc/selinux/config` needs to read:
+Disabling SELinux temporarily is done using the `sudo setenforce 0` command, to make this persistent after a reboot parameter `SELINUX` in the `/etc/selinux/config` needs to be changed to:
 ```bash
 SELINUX=disabled
 ```